ViralTexts/gtr-clusters/clusters/18770212-sn82014805-HowToTreatInsectStings.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-gin
-of the oil is that the oil sands are the
-mere reservoirs which contain the prod­
-uct of the decompositioil of vegetable
-and animal life of the Devonian epoch.
-A new foot-warmer has been intro­
-duced for public comfort in cabs and
-other vehicles in France.
-A sheet-iron
-box is used with a sliding drawer, over
-which the air, which is admitted at one
-end, may pass before it esoapes at holes
-in the other end.
-Into this drawer a
-briquette of pure compressed carbon
-raised to a red heat is placed, and it
-continues to burn there, without giving
-forth any disagreeable odor, for about
-fourteen hours.
 The pain caused by the sting of a
 plant or insect is the result of a certain
 amount of acid poison injected into the